springload/madewithwagtail/README.md

 | Chrome | Desktop | latest |
 | Firefox | Desktop | latest |
 | Safari | OSX | latest |

+### New site submissions workflow

+Anyone can submit a site on the [submission form](http://madewithwagtail.org/submit/).
+When a new site is submitted, the details are saved and also sent to us via an email notification.
+We then need to manually validate the submission and add the new site via the CMS.

+- Check that the submission is valid (site exists, isn't obviously built with something else).
+- If the submission isn't valid, we won't add the site to our showcase.
+Send an email to the person making the submission to let their know.
+- If the submission is valid,

+## Valid submissions

+1. Take a 1440x1200 screenshot of the site's homepage with [`screenshotron`](https://github.com/springload/screenshotron).
+2. Log into the CMS at http://madewithwagtail.org/admin/login
+3. Check if the developer already has a page in the CMS.
+4. If not, create a page for the company or individual with their details.
+5. Add a new Site page under this Developer, with the details that are in the submission.
+6. Use the screenshot for the "Desktop image".
+7. Add tags that you deem appropriate, depending on the ones we already have and the characteristics of the site.
+8. Publish!
+9. Let the submitter know by sending them a nice email.